stefansavev/random-projections-at-berlinbuzzwords/docs/DifferencesFromAnnoy.md

-The original algorithm is based on https://github.com/spotify/annoy.
+The original algorithm was based on https://github.com/spotify/annoy.

 Now there are a number of differences from Annoy's algorithm: